forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 3 shows workq\_add, which accepts work for the queue manager system.
+Part 3 shows **workq\_add**, which accepts work for the queue manager system.

 It allocates a new work queue element and initializes It from the parameters.
 It queues the element, updating the first and last pointers as necessary.

 If there are idle engine threads, which were created but ran out of work, signal the condition variable to wake one.

 If there are no idle engine threads, and the value of parallelism allows for more, create a new engine thread.
-If there are no idle threads and it can't create a new engine thread, workq\_add returns, leaving the new element for the next thread that finishes its current assignment.
+If there are no idle threads and it can't create a new engine thread, **workq\_add** returns, leaving the new element for the next thread that finishes its current assignment.

 ```c
 /*  workq.c part 3 workq_add  */